 Handshakes, Not Handoffs

 This was a favorite quote from a CIO I worked for years ago.
-Too often in our requirements practice, we were seeing one team produce a set of requirements and hand them over to the next group to interpret (or misinterpret), elaborate and then develop only to achieve a result that was not what was intended.
-The idea behind this guideline is that the people who produce requirements include the people who will use those requirements in the workshops earlier in the process.
-When we have the downstream teams involved in the workshops we:
+Too often we see one team produce a set of outputs and hand them off to the next group only to achieve a result that was not intended.
+The idea behind this guideline is that the people who produce outputs should include the people who will use them earlier in the process.
+When we have the downstream teams involved in the development of an output we:

 - transfer important knowledge about what changes we’re implementing and why

-- expedite later phases of work because the downstream teams know what the project is about
+- expedite later phases of work because downstream teams know what the project is about

 - identify business and technical risks early to make project adjustments before we start to write code or make purchases

-Use this principle when thinking about who should and shouldn’t attend your session.
+Use this principle when thinking about who should and shouldn’t attend your meeting.
 Is it always possible to get downstream team members involved earlier?
 Not always.
-But if you use this principle you can begin to find ways to incorporate them into your workshops.
+But if you use this principle you can begin to find ways to incorporate them into your meetings earlier.

 Workshops are Collaborative, Working Sessions

-- including a purpose (why are we having this meeting)
+- have a purpose (why are we having this meeting)

-- indicating who is needed and why (ex.
+- identify who is needed and why (ex.
 Bob, we’ll need you to make a decision on X topic)

-- providing some pre-work when possible (so people have a chance to get acquainted with what we’re going to talk about or do)
+- provide some pre-work when possible (so people have a chance to get acquainted with what we’re going to do)

-- indicating what the goals or outputs of the meeting will be
+- define the goals or outputs of the meeting

 All Attendees Have a Defined Role

-I’m a stickler for ensuring that everyone who comes to a requirement meeting needs to know why they were invited.
-The purpose and agenda can give them clues as to why they are needed.
-However, sometimes an attendee is key to a meeting.
-I also reach out to that person to let them know why I must have them there.
-If he cannot attend or have a suitable delegate, I will also reschedule the meeting.
+I’m a stickler for ensuring that everyone who comes to a meeting knows why they were invited.
+The purpose and agenda should be specific as to why specific participants are needed.
+However, sometimes an attendee is critical to the meeting.
+I reach out to that person to let them know why I must have them there.
+If she cannot attend or doesn’t have an available delegate, I will reschedule the meeting.
 No sense meeting if my most important attendee can’t attend, right?

-To get the most out of your meetings and workshops the right people must attend so some time needs to be put into who they are, why they are needed, and what they are expected to do, know or communicate.
-The purpose of this principle then is to invite only those who can help you achieve your stated meeting purpose and produce its outputs.
+To have effective meetings, the right people must attend.
+The organizer must spend time to decide who those people are, why they are needed, and what they are expected to do.
+The purpose of this principle is to invite only those who can help you achieve your meeting purpose or produce its outputs.

 Attendees Come Prepared to Work

-This guideline is all about providing pre-work so your attendees can show up ready to participate.
-Knowing who should attend and why is critical but those folks must come prepared to produce whatever that outcome is.
-To do this, you must provide them with the materials to review so you can achieve that goal.
-Hitting the attendees cold can mean that the meeting “churns,” which can lead to the meeting failing to meet its purpose.
+This guideline is all about providing pre-work so your attendees are ready to participate.
+Attendees that come prepared are more likely to generate the outcomes you need.
+To do this, you must provide them with the materials in advance with plenty of time to prepare.
+Hitting attendees cold can mean meetings that “churn,” which can lead failing to meet your desired purpose.